chiva/Nyager/README.markdown

 [*Jasager*](http://www.digininja.org/jasager/) fools wifi cards making them think that the router is an already known one (for example the one at home), so they connect automatically without asking permission to.

-Once connected, all DNS querys are redirected to the *Nyan Cat* page inside the router, so it is fully auto-contained as no internet connection is required.
+Once connected, all DNS querys are redirected to the *Nyan Cat* page inside the router, so it is fully auto-contained and no internet connection is required.

 <img style="float:center" src="https://github.com/chiva/Nyager/raw/master/images/nyan.png" />